How many tools a small guesthouse actually needs

 - A review request 48 hours after check-out.

-What usually overshoots in a small hostel
+What’s usually overkill in a small guesthouse

 The following tools get sold often to accommodations of this size and, in most cases, do not bring enough value to justify the cost:

-- Task management systems for housekeeping with dedicated apps: for a hostel with a 2-3 person team, a paper checklist or a dedicated WhatsApp chat usually works.
+- Task management systems for housekeeping with dedicated apps: for a guesthouse with a 2-3 person team, a paper checklist or a dedicated WhatsApp chat usually works.
 Task management apps make sense from 30-40 rooms or multi-property upward.

 What happens when pieces are missing